 Skip to main content

-You can only increase the size of the disk, each GB of network volumes is paid for - see the network volume Payment Model and Pricing instructions for details.
-You cannot decrease the size of a disk once it has been created.
-The maximum capacity of a network volume depends on its type - see the network volume Limits table for details.
+You can only increase the disk capacity; every GB of network volumes is charged — more details in the Payment model and network volume pricing guide.
+You cannot decrease the disk capacity after it has been created.
+The maximum capacity of a network volume depends on its type — more details in the Network volume limits table.

 1. Change the network volume capacity in the control panel.

-2. Upgrade the iSCSI session and file system on the server.
+2. Update the iSCSI session and file system on the server.

-1. Change the size of the network drive in the control panel
+1. Change the network volume capacity in the control panel

-5. Specify the disk size in GB.
-You cannot reduce the size of the network volume.
+5. Specify the disk capacity in GB.
+You will not be able to decrease the network volume capacity.

 6. Click Save.

-2. Update the iSCSI session and network volume capacity on the server
+2. Update the iSCSI session and the network volume capacity on the server

-1. Connect to the server via SSH or via KVM console.
+1. Connect to the server via SSH or via the KVM console.

 iscsiadm --mode session --rescan